jepgambardella/Split/README.md

 python split.py
 ```

 The program will guide you through a simple and interactive process to split your video files.
-Specify the input video, choose the output directory, and set split points or other parameters—all within a user-friendly interface.
+Specify the input video and set split points or other parameters—all within a user-friendly interface.

 ## ❓ What Can It Do?